-- The well shall be completed with at least two cemented casing strings set within a drilled hole. - Cemented casing shall be cemented from the casing shoe to the surface and care shall be taken to maximize cement fill and bond in the annulus behind the casing. - The casing and cement used in the construction of the well shall be designed for the life expectancy of the well, including the natural and applied pressures expected during the life of the well. - When drilling the surface hole, unless waived by the Director, air or mud made with water containing no additives and no more than 3,000 mg/L TDS shall be used.
+- The wells shall be completed with at least two cemented casing strings set within a drilled hole. - Cemented casing shall be cemented from the casing shoe to the surface and care shall be taken to maximize cement fill and bond in the annulus behind the casing. - The casing and cement used in the construction of the well shall be designed for the life expectancy of the well, including the natural and applied pressures expected during the life of the well. - When drilling the surface hole, unless waived by the Director, air or mud made with water containing no additives and no more than 3,000 mg/L TDS shall be used.
 At no time shall the permittee conduct any activity that endangers any USDW, as prohibited by 40 CFR § 144.12. - The well shall be completed with injection tubing set on at least one packer. - The uppermost packer must be set within 100 feet of the uppermost open perforation.

-The well construction plans for DI-1 and DI-2 have been approved.
-Either plan is approved the for DI-3 well.
+The well construction plan for SWD #1 has been approved.
 The casing, tubing and liner weight, grades, and sizes may be modified with Director approval prior to well construction.
-The depths of the well, will vary based on the geology found at the DI-3 location.
+The depths will vary based on the geology found at the well's location.
 A final well construction diagram shall be provided with updated depths, prior to authorization to inject.
+The cementing plan is provided in Table A-1.
+The Firestone well depth is 10,855'.
+If during the well construction the Atoka formation is penetrated, the well will be cemented back as illustrated on Figure A-2 of this Permit, as the Atoka will not be used for injection.